 DUI/DWAI Penalties in Colorado

-For your first DUI, you could pay fines up to $1,000.
+- For a first DUI offense, you could pay fines up to $1,000.
 Plus, your jail time will range from five days to one year with up to 96 hours of community service.
 Your license will also be suspended for a full year.

-If this is your second DUI arrest, your fines could go up to $1,500.
+- For a second DUI offense, your fines could go up to $1,500.
 You'll spend a minimum of 90 days and a maximum of one year in jail.
 The community service requirements go up to 120 hours, and you'll receive 12 points and get your license suspended.

-Many variables will affect your likelihood of conviction and possible sentence.
-That's why it's important to find a Colorado DUI lawyer who will analyze your case from the police stop through sentencing and construct the best defense possible.
-Contact the Colorado DUI lawyers at the O'Malley Law Office, P.C., where we practice criminal defense full time.
+Call 303-731-0719 to speak to an attorney at the O'Malley Law Office, P.C., where we practice criminal defense full time.
 Schedule a free initial consultation to see what we can do for you.